w3c/wot/MARKETING/PressReleaseDrafts/2023/draft.md

 <!-- What is new? -->
 ## Significant Improvements and Functionality
+In general, these new Recommendations have many small improvements to improve the usability of the previous release and address new use cases.
+However, significant new features are also defined, including Thing Models and Discovery.

 Thing Models provide a way to describe classes of things, such as product lines from particular vendors.
+Thing Models also support modularity, allowing a parameterized model to be built from reusable components.
+A Thing Model can be used to generate a Thing Description by providing the appropriate parameters.

 Discovery provides easy access to Thing Descriptions, while controlling access appropriately to preserve privacy.
+It does not replace other existing discovery mechanisms but builds upon and applies them to the distribution of Thing Descriptions.
+WoT Discovery can be applied both within a local-area network (LAN), and at scale across the entire internet.
+It can also be used for both self-describing IoT devices and externally described devices.
+A searchable Thing Description Directory service is defined supporting semantic search.

 <!-- What is the impact? -->
 ## Widely Adopted and Supported